 Puppy farms are a blight on society and make a profit by raising dogs in terrible conditions.
 Both the parents and pups have a terrible life and may come with a whole host of health and socialization problems.

-As you’ve already read, French Bulldogs don’t need any more bad luck with their health.
+As you’ve already read, Frenchies don’t need any more bad luck with their health.

 If you are wondering what the best way to find a Frenchie is, consult our puppy search guide.

 If you have already brought your puppy home, then you will need to take special care of him.

 Make sure you have regular appointments with your vet to check their breathing.

 Do not exercise him on hot days, walk too far and always watch his tongue.